davidde/notes/git_cheatsheet.md

 (-> Udacity Git/Github Lesson 4, 21.)

 * Pull request (Github-specific):
-you request the original author to pull your changes into his master.
+You request the original author to pull your changes into his master.
 -> could also be called "Merge request"
 To contribute to a public project on Github, you have to first 'fork' it (similar to clone, but Github-specific), so you have your own version of